Paul Dennis Reid: Sentences

 Reid received seven death sentences for his convictions, the first two coming on April 20, 1999.
 Reid's execution was stayed several times in the years following, including an instance in 2003 just hours before the scheduled execution.
 Reid eventually waived his right to an appeal.
 Members of his family, along with anti-death penalty activists, claimed he was mentally handicapped and unable to make such a decision, and filed multiple motions (both successful and unsuccessful) to stay his execution.
 However, the Tennessee Supreme Court upheld all of Reid's sentences.
 Reid's case received national attention among anti-death penalty activists.

 Reid resided at Tennessee's Morgan County Correctional Complex (Inmate #303893).
 His seven death sentences are the most ever handed down to a single person in the state of Tennessee.

-His last execution date was scheduled for January 3, 2008, but was stayed on December 26, 2007 by US District Judge Todd J. Campbell, pending investigation into the constitutionality of Tennessee's lethal injection methods.
+His last execution date was scheduled for January 3, 2008, but was stayed on December 26, 2007, by US District Judge Todd J. Campbell, pending investigation into the constitutionality of Tennessee's lethal injection methods.
 The stay was part of a larger investigation, and not directly related to Reid's case.
 On April 16, 2008, the U.S. Supreme Court issued an opinion in a Kentucky case upholding the legality of execution by lethal injection.
 The state of Tennessee immediately began appealing stays of execution to resume death penalty cases, including Reid's.

 Mental issues

-After his arrest, Reid's family (notably his sister, Linda Martiniano) argued that he was mentally incompetent to stand trial.
+After his arrest, Reid's family (notably his sister, Linda Martiniano) argued that he was too mentally incompetent to stand trial.
 Following his convictions, they argued that he was not able to make sound legal decisions.
 Reid displayed erratic decision making, choosing to appeal some verdicts and not others, and professing his will to die as sentenced after having fought to avoid such a fate earlier in his defense.
 At the same time, Reid exhibited public signs of paranoia, calling his defense team "actors" and claiming he was part of a United States government mind-control project called "Scientific Technology" that monitored his every move.
 In cross-examinations, the prosecution attempted to counter this defense by claiming Reid was a crafty con artist using these "delusions" as a defense mechanism.